Skip to main content

 Create use case

-You can create use cases using the ExpressoTS CLI.
-To create a new use case, run the following command:
+You can create use cases using the ExpressoTS CLI:

 expressots g u use-case-name